85ae/FlashCards/README.md

 This program contains:
  - A package (`flashcards`) that contains the API
- - An executable (`flashcards.py`) to perform some operations on the flashcards.
+ - An executable (`flashcards`) to perform some operations on the flashcards.

 ## Use